itsjuliuscoder/token_encryption/README.md

 # AES AES-256-CBC encryption algorithm

-Encode and Decode text in PHP
+Encrypt and Decrypt text in PHP

 ## NB: InitVector is set as NULL.